-Blockheads: Everything You Need To Know To Understand Blockchain Technology
+Everything You Need To Know To Understand How and Why Blockchain Technology Works

 As millionaires are made overnight with the rise and fall of bitcoin prices, the technology that underlies it - blockchain - is under the spotlight.
 These two dual technologies are so closely linked that many people commonly mistake bitcoin as an inherent part of blockchain.
 In fact, blockchain is a powerful independent technology, creating thriving ecosystems which can be applied to many sectors from healthcare, to finance, to digital currency and beyond.
 Let's take a look at this technology as no matter how bitcoin fares on the market, blockchain isn't going anywhere